girelaignacio/mpitb/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of this package is to …
+The goal of this package is to introduce …

 ## Installation